- Congratulation to the 2017 SYFA Champions

 Slidell Youth Football Association

-to all returning HEAD COACHES that will be returning to coach your same team from 2017.
-You can begin contacting Sidney Harris if you want to make any changes to your 2018-team uniforms.
+Returning HEAD COACHES from 2017.
+You can contact Sidney Harris if you want to make any changes to your 2018-team uniforms.
 Call or inbox Sidney

 Congratulations to the newly elected 2017 Board of Directors